 Always be honest with your insurance company, but don’t worry about care, custody, & control issues, unless you are notified there is a problem by your auto insurance company.
 However, remember to be careful removing cars driven by family members living outside your household, because you may not be allowed to insure the car again until it is in your possession.

 Do you have questions about your kids and auto insurance?
 What do you think about this topic?
-Please leave a comment on my facebook page.
-Or, you can e-mail me at email@example.com if you have questions and would like my help.
+Comment on my facebook page.
 Follow me on Twitter for important insurance consumer news and new blog entries at CarInsWatch.
+Read auto & home insurance company reviews for over 40 different companies, rating each company’s pricing, claims handling and customer service, at smartshopyourcarinsurance.com.